 So how much do pumpkins cost?
 What’s a good price for a pumpkin?
 And where can you find the cheapest pumpkin on sale?
 Before you head to the stores (we took care of that for you) or a pumpkin patch, here are some tips to keep in mind.

 TIP: Stores like Food 4 Less/Kroger won’t let you add pumpkins to their app pickup order, so plan to buy those in person.
 You’ll want to inspect the pumpkin yourself for bruises.

 Make sure you know how much pumpkin you want.

 Here’s a good visual representation of pumpkin size/weight.
 Note the difference in circumference and overall thickness.
 Sizes will vary by store and region.

 Pumpkins are either priced per pound or one flat rate.

-A 12 pound pumpkin selling for $5.00 costs $0.42 per pound.
-The only way for you to know that for sure is to use a produce scale to weigh the pumpkin.
+Some pumpkins are priced per pound and others are a flat rate.
 If you’re not willing to lug a big pumpkin onto a produce scale, your safest bet is to shop somewhere the pumpkins are already priced per pound.